KaneCohen/tokenfield/README.md

 # Tokenfield

 Input field with tagging/token/chip capabilities written in raw JavaScript.
 Tokens in OS X or Chips in Android -
-small UI elements which are inserted into various inpt fields that often combine with autocomplete functionality.
+small UI elements which are inserted into various input fields that often combine with autocomplete functionality.

 Tokens allow designers to display extra information about input.
 For example, in email applications when typing an
 email address of the recipient, input field could display full name of the owner of a given email and a his/her picture.